 US law provides the President with varying levels of, and in some cases uncertain, authority to modify, renegotiate, or withdraw from US trade agreements.
-There is almost no precedent governing the legal provisions at issue here.
-Moreover, each US trade agreement is actually governed by three different US laws: the Trade Act of 1974; the specific version of trade promotion authority (TPA) in effect at the time of the agreement's implementation; and the act implementing the agreement's specific commitments into US law.
-In some cases, these laws appear to contradict each other on the question at issue (e.g., tariff modification), which may raise questions regarding the proper statutory interpretation.
+This authority is uncertain for three reasons.
+First, there is almost no precedent governing the legal provisions at issue here.
+Second, US laws implementing and governing FTAs reflect the implicit assumption that the primary goal is trade liberalization, and that the President would seek to liberalize trade.
+Likely for this reason, the provisions of these laws that govern potential US withdrawal from FTAs do not expressly grant the President authority to withdraw from them.
+Third, each US trade agreement is actually governed by three different US laws: the Trade Act of 1974; the specific version of TPA in effect at the time of the agreement's implementation; and the act implementing the agreement's specific commitments into US law.
+In some cases, these laws contradict each other on the question at issue (e.g., tariff modification), thus raising significant questions regarding the proper statutory interpretation.